MCP editor for agents

 - Compare the published snapshot with the workspace (draft) snapshot

-When an agent changes a tool, the dashboard can refresh automatically: the backend notifies connected browsers over the same Socket.IO channel used elsewhere, so the manage-server UI stays in sync with draft edits made from Cursor or other MCP clients.
+When an agent changes a tool, saves a version, or publishes, the dashboard can refresh automatically: the backend notifies connected browsers over the same Socket.IO channel used elsewhere, so the manage-server UI stays in sync with edits made from Cursor or other MCP clients.

 Video walkthrough